 Admission requirements

 Application fee

 The application fee is 100 EUR (non-refundable).
 The application fee is required to facilitate the admissions process and will not be refunded, regardless of the admission result.
 The application will be reviewed and receive feedback only after the university has received the application fee.
-Applicants who have completed previous study level in Estonia or have Estonian citizenship are exempted from the application fee.
+Applicants who have completed previous study level in Estonia or have Estonian or Ukrainian citizenship are exempted from the application fee.

+Admission requirements